WAN Design Requirements

 DMVPN and Routing protocols

 Routing protocols enable the DMVPN to find routes between different endpoints efficiently and effectively.
-Therefore, to build a scalable and stable DMVPN, choosing the right routing protocol is essential.
+Therefore, choosing the right routing protocol is essential to building a scalable and stable DMVPN.
 One option is to use Open Shortest Path First (OSPF) as the interior routing protocol.
 However, OSPF is best suited for small-scale DMVPN deployments.

 The Enhanced Interior Gateway Routing Protocol (EIGRP) or Border Gateway Protocol (BGP) is more suitable for large-scale implementations.
 EIGRP is not restricted by the topology limitations of a link-state protocol and is easier to deploy and scale in a DMVPN topology.
 BGP can scale to many peers and routes, and it puts less strain on the routers compared to other routing protocols